WalkingPal/walking-pal-web/.docs/CODE-OF-CONDUCT.md

 ## Our Standards

-We are committed to making participation in this project a harassment-free experience for everyone, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, or nationality.
+We are committed to making participation in this project a harassment-free experience for everyone, regardless of the level of experience, education, socio-economic status, gender identity and expression, sexual identity and orientation, disability, personal appearance, body size, race, ethnicity, age, religion, or nationality.

-Examples of unacceptable behavior by participants include:
+Examples of unacceptable behavior by contributors that create a negative environment include:

 - The use of sexualized language or imagery
-- Personal attacks
+- Personal or political attacks
-- Trolling or insulting/derogatory comments
+- Trolling, insulting/derogatory comments
 - Public or private harassment
 - Publishing other's private information, such as physical or electronic addresses, without explicit permission
-- Other unethical or unprofessional conduct
+- Other conduct which could be considered unethical or unprofessional

 ---